dzully/master-ai-mental-health-assistant/SYSTEM_ARCHITECTURE.md

-# AI Mental Health Assistant - System Architecture
+# AI Mental Health Assistant - System Architecture (Malaysia Focus)

 ## Research-Based Implementation Overview

-This document outlines how the AI Mental Health Assistant system fulfills the requirements for intelligent depression detection based on clinical research and validated methodologies.
+This document outlines how the AI Mental Health Assistant system fulfills the requirements for intelligent depression detection in the Malaysian context, based on clinical research and culturally-adapted validated methodologies.

 ## 🔬 Research Requirements Fulfillment